louiskgkim/MVC-Tech-Blog/README.md

 1. Clone the repository
 2. Open terminal in the right file path
 3. Run 'npm install' or 'npm i' to download the packages needed
-4. Run the command node server.js to run the software
+4. Run 'npm run seed'
-5. Run
+5. Run the command node server.js to run the software

 ## Demo Video ()